expertstack-studios/ios-securepstncall-sdk/README.md

-# SecureCall SDK Integration Guide
+# SecuredCalls SDK Integration Guide

-This guide provides step-by-step instructions for integrating the SecureCall SDK into your iOS app using Swift Package Manager (SPM).
+This guide provides step-by-step instructions for integrating the SecuredCalls SDK into your iOS app using Swift Package Manager (SPM).

-## 1. Download the SecureCall SDK
+## 1. Download the SecuredCalls SDK

-To integrate the SecureCall SDK, add the following URL to your Swift Package Manager:
+To integrate the SecuredCalls SDK, add the following URL to your Swift Package Manager:

 https://github.com/expertstack-studios/securedcall-ios-sdk.git